-- Interim injunctions or search orders (Order 13, rule 1): A party may apply for an injunction or a search order even if a claim for such relief was not included in that party's originating process.
+Interim injunctions or search orders (Order 13, rule 1): A party may apply for an injunction or a search order even if a claim for such relief was not included in that party's originating process.
 In an urgent case, the claimant may also apply for an injunction or a search order before the originating process is issued.
 Examples of injunctions include mandatory injunctions, prohibitory injunctions, quia timet injunctions, anti-suit injunctions and Mareva injunctions (domestic and worldwide) to freeze the assets of the defendant.
 The claimant can make any of the above applications without serving it on the defendant, but the affidavit supporting the application has to state the urgency, explain why the defendant should not be informed about the application and set out the merits of the application.
-The claimant also has the duty to disclose to the court all material facts that the claimant knows or reasonably ought to know, including any matter that may affect the merits of either party's case adversely. - Detention, preservation, etc., of subject matter of action (Order 13, rule 2): The court may order the detention, custody or preservation of any property which is the subject matter of or may give rise to issues in an action.
+The claimant also has the duty to disclose to the court all material facts that the claimant knows or reasonably ought to know, including any matter that may affect the merits of either party's case adversely.

+- Detention, preservation, etc., of subject matter of action (Order 13, rule 2): The court may order the detention, custody or preservation of any property which is the subject matter of or may give rise to issues in an action.
 The court may authorise any person to enter upon any immovable property to effect any detention, custody and/or preservation orders made. - Interim payment (Order 13, rule 8): A claimant may apply for interim payment to be made by one or more of the defendants.
 The claimant's affidavit must state (a) the amount of the claimant's claim; (b) whether the defendant has admitted liability or has been found liable for any part of the claim, and if not, why the claimant believes he has a strong case against the defendant; and (c) why the claimant requires an interim payment to be made at this stage of the proceedings.
+The court may then order interim payment of any amount to be made by the defendant after taking into consideration all the above factors, any contributory negligence, set-off or counterclaim that the defendant has relied on and the defendant's ability to make the interim payment.